Mt Coot-tha zipline

 Location and design

 Brisbane-based company Zipline Australia, will design, build, operate and maintain the zipline.
-The proposed zipline design, subject to planning and permit approvals, will consist of three experiences:
+The proposed zipline design, subject to permits and legal tenure, will consist of three experiences:

 It will start west of the lookout and finish to the west of JC Slaughter Falls.